PDC Premier League Darts 2019: Week 9 Betting and Odds Preview

 The second game of the evening features the struggling Michael Smith against Peter Wright.
 Bully Boy Smith started the 2019 season in fine style with a run to the final of the PDC Worlds but the Premier League has yielded some poor results.

-Smith, however, has been installed as favourite to win this one at 5/4 with William Hill, followed by Snakebite Wright at 6/4 with Black Type.
+Smith, however, has been installed as favourite to win this one at 5/4 with William Hill, followed by Snakebite Wright at 6/4.
 Completing this match is the draw at that same 7/2 with Betway.

 Second Plays Fourth